Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 Expert Tips

 - Make sure to chill the dough before you roll and cut out the cookies.
 The dough may not hold together if you skip this step.
+30 minutes of chill time is okay if you are in a rush but the cookies held their shape better with 60 minutes of chill time.

-- Allow the cookies to cool for at least 30 minutes before you ice and decorate them.
+- Allow the cookies to cool for at least 20 minutes before you ice and decorate them.

 - Make sure the icing is not too runny.
 It should coat the back of a spoon and not drip right off of it.